Our liver disease team includes

 - Oxidative stress inside liver cells

 End-stage NAFLD accounts for 4 to 10 % of all

 Nonalcoholic steatohepatitis, or NASH, can result from NAFLD.
 NASH refers to a disease that causes inflammation and scarring in the liver.
 Over time, this can result in permanent hardening of the liver tissues, the last stage of liver disease known as cirrhosis.
 At the point that cirrhosis develops, your liver will have difficulty performing its normal functions, which can cause serious illness and even death.

 While it resembles alcoholic liver disease, NASH occurs in people who drink little to no alcohol.

 NASH is usually first suspected by observing elevations in liver enzymes such as alanine aminotransferase (ALT) or aspartate aminotransferase (AST).
-Currently, the only way to prove a diagnosis of NASH is through a liver biopsy (small amount of liver tissue removed by needle).
+Until recently, the only way to prove a diagnosis of NASH was through a liver biopsy (small amount of liver tissue removed by needle).
 The biopsy results may show different amounts of fat, inflammation (swelling), and scarring in the liver.
 NASH can lead to severe liver disease in some patients.